Weightlessness no cure for "morning clumsies," astronaut says

-CAPE CANAVERAL, Florida Like many people, Canadian astronaut Chris Hadfield confesses that he's sometimes clumsy in the morning just after waking up.
+CAPE CANAVERAL, Fla.
+Jan 10 Like many people, Canadian astronaut Chris Hadfield confesses that he's sometimes clumsy in the morning just after waking up.

 The three-time astronaut, now living aboard the International Space Station, was surprised to learn that did not change in the weightless environment of space.